-21.3.
-ENVIRONMENTAL RISKS
+21.3 ENVIRONMENTAL RISKS

-21.3.1.
-Weather and climate risks
+21.3.1 Weather and climate risks

 Senwes is indirectly exposed to income volatility as a result of adverse weather and climate events.
-These events influence the volume of grain produced in the Senwes area which, in turn, reduces storage income and producer profitability.
-The income volatility of a catastrophic climate event is mitigated by utilising weather derivative products.
+These events influence the volume of grain produced in the Senwes area of operation, subsequently reducing storage income and producer profitability.
+The income volatility of a catastrophic climate event is mitigated by using weather derivative products.

-21.3.2.
-Political risks
+21.3.2 Political risks